Raëlian beliefs and practices: Ideas of how government and the economy should run

-According to the book Geniocracy, creating a peaceful worldwide political union requires a form of government that favors intelligence over mediocrity.
-While having a democratic electoral apparatus, it differs from traditional liberal democracy by requiring members of the electorate to meet a minimum standard of intelligence.
-The thresholds proposed by the Raëlians are 50% above average for a candidate and 10% above average for a voter.
+Geniocracy

+Geniocracy is a system of government that was proposed by Raël in his 1977 book Geniocracy, in which only those possessing sufficient intellect are enfranchised and only people meeting an even higher barrier are allowed to hold office.
+The thresholds proposed by the Raëlians are 10% above average for voting and 50% above average for candidates.
+This system was proposed by Raël to counter a flaw he saw in liberal democracy where the state becomes captured by appealing to popular consensus through emotive issues rather than being able to make critical decisions for the long term good of everyone.

+The Raëlian view of geniocracy also includes forming a peaceful world government that favors intelligence over mediocrity because current governments are inadequate for dealing with contemporary global issues.
 Raëlians believe that a world government is only possible through establishing a global currency, a common language, and a transformation of militaries of the world into civil police.
+Raël also recommends that under this world government, Earth should be divided into 12 regions and people would vote for which region they want to be part of.
+After the regions are defined, they are further divided into 12 sectors of equal population.

+Info-Cult, an anti-cult organization, has called Geniocracy a fascist ideology.
+Because of the controversies surrounding geniocracy, Raël presents the idea as a classic utopia or provocative ideal and not necessarily a model that humanity will follow.

+Humanitarianism

 In Raël's book, Extraterrestrials took me to their Planet, Raël claims that an extraterrestrial gave him the idea of Humanitarianism.
 Under the establishment of Humanitarianism, people would not have ownership of businesses or exploitable goods created by others.
 Instead, people would rent each of them for a period of 49 years.
 The founders would be able to receive the rents for up to 49 years or when they die, whichever is later.
 Any rents not inherited by relatives after 49 years would go to the State.
 By balancing inheritances, children would be born with enough financial means to forsake menial tasks for endeavors that may benefit the whole of humanity.
 Family houses could be inherited from generation to generation, free of rent.

 In his much later book, Maitreya, Raël says that the road to a world without money is capitalism and globalization, as opposed to communism.
 Capitalism would allow people who contribute much to society to also contribute to its scientific and technological development.
 Under capitalism, society would produce as much money as it can.
 The money would become important in the short run, as nanotechnology quickly lowers the cost of goods while putting many people out of work.

-An anti-cult organization called Info-Cult argued that Geniocracy was a fascist ideology.
-However, Geniocracy is not a political party, because it allows for differing ideologies.